 - Keep a pump in the basement or lowest level to remove flood water.

 In combination with your business’ physical flood prevention measures, adopt these organizational precautions for more comprehensive preparation:

 - Compile a list of useful telephone numbers, including your local government and insurer.

 - Learn how to shut off your gas, electricity and water.

 - Develop a flood continuity plan with suppliers and clients.

 - Train your employees in correct flood safety procedures and establish a safe meeting place in case you need to evacuate.

 - Stockpile useful materials like plastic sheeting, plywood, sandbags, nails, hammers and shovels.

 Creating a Flood Plan

 A flood plan is a written document outlining how your business will respond to a flood.
-Store your business’ flood plan in an easily accessible location; everyone should know where it is at all times.
+Store your business’ flood plan in an easily accessible location; everyone should always know where it is.
 All flood plans should include: